-On a Windows system, right click the installer icon and select Run as Administrator.
-The installer displays a Welcome dialog (shown in Figure 3.2).
+To invoke the PEM server installer on a Windows system, right click the installer icon and select Run as Administrator.
+The installer displays a Welcome dialog.

-Figure 3.2 - The PEM Server Installer's Welcome dialog.
+Fig. 2: The PEM Server Installer's Welcome dialog

 Click Next to continue to the License Agreement dialog.